arifazriwork1991/Bike-Store-Relational-data-analysis-project-/README.md

 I'm a data analyst who builds dashboards in Power BI, Excel, and Tableau to turn data into business insights.

 ##  About Me
-- Expert in Excel , Power BI, and Tableau.
+- Experienced in Excel , Power BI, SQL, and Tableau.
 - Skilled in troubleshooting chart scaling, formula construction, and dashboard layout.
 - Passionate about data storytelling and connecting technical work to business impact.